DGovEnterprise/wasoc-notebook/notebooks/example-markdown/report-sentinel.md

 - [Ingestion time transformations](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/ingestion-time-transformations) - should be used to eliminate low value logs before they are persisted within Log Analytics & Sentinel
 - [Basic Logs](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/basic-logs-configure?tabs=cli-1%2Cportal-1) - should be used for high volume tables that aren't queried regularly (approx 1/4 cost per GB ingested)

 The below chart shows your ingestion usage by table over the past week.
-Typically your ingestion should be under 30MB per licensed user in your tenant (5MB of that is included for free under the [Microsoft Sentinel benefit for Microsoft 365 E5, A5, F5, and G5 customers](https://azure.microsoft.com/en-us/offers/sentinel-microsoft-365-offer/)).
+A tenant with $licences users could be expected to have daily ingestion up to $high_gb GB.
+Note that $entitled_gb GB would included for free for a tenant of this size under the [Microsoft Sentinel benefit for Microsoft 365 E5, A5, F5, and G5 customers](https://azure.microsoft.com/en-us/offers/sentinel-microsoft-365-offer/)).

-### Ingestion statistics by Table over past month
+### Ingestion statistics by Table over past month ($daily GB per day, $total GB over 30 days)